 Yes, you read that correctly.

 With that €300, we had private rooms with bathrooms and mountain views.
 We could afford all kinds of rock ‘n roll things to do in Tbilisi, Georgia’s capital.
 We had piles of dee-licious Georgian foodstuffs, and many an alcoholic beverage (a pint of beer is 50 cents!).
 This also includes loads of hours of transport all up and down the country, and first class train rides, some with wi-fi, some with beds.
-Check out our Georgian budget report for more info on finances.
+Check out our Georgian budget report for more info on how much it costs to travel in Georgia.

 (That is not to say that noodle soup is bad.
 Don’t worry baby, I still love you more than anything!)

-If you don’t believe me and/or want to see more deetz about precisely how much we spent, check out our budget report for backpacking in Georgia.
+If you don’t believe me or want to see more info about precisely how much we spent, check out our budget report for backpacking in Georgia.

 The country has a rich history